AlacrisIO/legicash-facts/src/endpoints/endpoints.md

 Types
 -----

+The type "hex-string" is a string beginning with "0x", followed by hex digits.

-The type "address" is a JSON string, beginning with "0x", followed by 20 hex-digit pairs.
+The type "address" is a hex-string with 20 hex-digit pairs.

 The type "account" is a JSON record of the form: